hepplerj/cv/web-cv.md

 *University of Nebraska at Omaha*

-Member, Committee on Technology, Resources, and Services, University of Nebraska at Omaha, 2019--*present*.

 Organizer, Digital Humanities Community of Practice, UNO Libraries, 2018--*present*.

 Organizer, R User Group, UNO Libraries, 2019--*present*.